eagle-io/docs/source/api/resources/nodes.rst

                                                 Expired resource links will return 403 Forbidden.
     =================   =====================   ================================================================

 .. [#f2] When TREE ``type`` is specified the filter, limit, skip and sort arguments are not allowed.
-A 413 'request too large` response will be returned if there are more than 5000 nodes in tree.
+A 413 'request too large` response will be returned if there are more than 5000 nodes when using type TREE.

 Request
 ~~~~~~~~